cloudawan/cloudawan_documents/cloudawan/docs/getting_started_with_cloudawan/quick_start_guide.md

-# Installing a single host deployment - a Quick Start Guide
+# Installing a single host deployment

 ## Purpose of the document